Complying with the Compulsory School Attendance Law

 What is the Compulsory School Age in Illinois?

-As of January 1, 2005, the compulsory school age changed to 7-17.
-Formerly the compulsory age was 7-16.
+The compulsory school age is now 6 - 17.
 This means that any 16 year-old student that as of December 31, 2004 was still enrolled in school cannot drop out until they are 17 years old.
 Subsequently, any student that is under the age of 17 cannot dropout of school until his/her 17th birthday.

 The Madison County Truants Alternative Program (MCTAP)

 The Madison County Truants Alternative Program (MCTAP) emphasizes a holistic approach to reduce the problems of truancy through school and community networking.
-The MCTAP provides remediation, intervention, and support services to at-risk and truant youth through the assistance of a Truancy Review Board which will be brought together by the Project Coordinator to review truancy cases with which local school personnel efforts have been effective.
+The MCTAP provides remediation, intervention and support services to at-risk and truant youth to ensure students in a diverse population are provided with educational equity through the assistance of a Truancy Review Board.
+The MCTAP Truancy Review Board will be brought together by the Project Coordinator to review truancy procedures with which local school personnel efforts have been effective.

 Truancy Referral Form (This downloadable form is interactive.)